ntlinh16/cloudal/README.md

 python docker_boottime_g5k.py --system_config_file provisioning_config_g5k.yaml --exp_setting_file exp_setting_docker_boottime.yaml -c /path/to/your/result/dir -k
 ```

-The `docker_boottime_g5k.py` script (i) makes a reservation for nodes; then (ii) installs Docker on them and (iii) measures Docker boot time with different scenarios and save all the result in a result directory.
+The `docker_boottime_g5k.py` script (i) makes a reservation for nodes; then (ii) installs Docker on them and (iii) measures Docker boot time with different scenarios and saves all the results in a result directory.

 You can modify the `_perform_experiments()` function in the script to design your own experiment scenarios.